Light effects on circadian rhythm: Other factors

 Although many researchers consider light to be the strongest cue for entrainment, it is not the only factor acting on circadian rhythms.
 Other factors may enhance or decrease the effectiveness of entrainment.
 For instance, exercise and other physical activity, when coupled with light exposure, results in a somewhat stronger entrainment response.
 Other factors such as music and properly timed administration of the neurohormone melatonin have shown similar effects.
 Numerous other factors affect entrainment as well.
 These include feeding schedules, temperature, pharmacology, locomotor stimuli, social interaction, sexual stimuli and stress.

+Circadian-based effects have also been found on visual perception to discomfort glare.
+The time of day at which people are shown a light source that produces visual discomfort is not perceived evenly.
+As the day progress, people tend to become more tolerant to the same levels of discomfort glare (i.e., people are more sensitive to discomfort glare in the morning compared to later in the day.)
+Further studies on chronotype show that early chronotypes can also tolerate more discomfort glare in the morning compared to late chronotypes.